CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/game_text/entity.md

 <li class="imagepadding" markdown="1"><b>2</b> : <span style="color:#9fc5e8;">No console echo</span> : If set, players will not receive a duplicate of the message in their console.
 Set this for messages that can be reread or are sent often to prevent console-spam and reduce network-bandwidth-usage.</li>
 </ul>
 </div>
-<div class="notices blue">The game_text's target will be fired when the game_text entity is triggered.
+<div class="notices blue">The game_text's target will be triggered when the game_text entity is triggered.
 This is very useful when you want to use a single notification sound consistently on all your game_text entities.</div>
 <div class="notices blue">Sven Co-op features a HUD monster-/player-info, which uses HUD message channel 3.
 Avoid using that channel for important messages.
 Even if you disable monster-info by setting the CVar 'mp_allowmonsterinfo' to '0', player-info will still display on that channel.</div>
 <div class="notices red">If a text message is replaced by another one because it is set to use the same channel, the time-values won't be updated, causing the new message to expire earlier than desired.
 Furthermore, only one text message can exist at a specific screen coordinate at a time, even if two different channels are provided.</div>
 <div class="notices red">If one line of the message is too long to fit on a player's screen, it will crash the game.</div>